lguez/NetCDF95/docs/Detailed_content/datasets.md

       integer, intent(out):: ncid, varid, varid_coord(:)

 This procedure is a shortcut to create a NetCDF file containing a single primary variable, with all its coordinates.
+Assuming there is a coordinate variable for each dimension of the primary variable and assuming all the coordinate variables are of type real.
 The coordinates are specified using the derived type `coord_def` :

 	type coord_def
       character(len = NF95_MAX_NAME) name